fernandoescolar/vscode-solution-explorer/README.md

 - Supports dotnet core projects

-- You can create, delete or rename project folders and files.
+- You can create, delete, rename or move project folders and files.

+- You can create, delete, rename or move solution, solution folders and projects.

+- You can add or remove packages and references when the project is of kind CPS (dotnet core).

 ## Requirements